grbl/grbl/readme.txt

 * Configuration parameters stored in EEPROM and set via simple commands
 * Tested on very few (two) CNC rigs

-Pending:
-* Battle hardening in the field
+Prioritized to-do:
+* Accelleration/decelleration
+* Spindle control
+* Autodetect baud rate
+* Arduino IDE compatible (build and flash)
 * Documentation and web-site
-* Optional support for a alphanumeric LCD readout, a joystick and a few buttons for program control
+* Support for a alphanumeric LCD readout, a joystick and a few buttons for program control
 * Support "headless" fabrication by buffering all code to SD-card or similar
-* Easing of feed rate
-* Spindle control

 Limitations by design:
 * Limited GCode-support.
 Focus on the kind of GCode produced by CAM tools.
 Leave human GCoders frustrated.